Effingham County Sunday fires shock small town community

 According to Effingham County Fire Chief Clint Hodges, the first broke out at a house in Rincon on E. Fourth St. at 1:28 p.m.
 A 74-year-old woman lived there for over 20 years and is living with her sister who lives next door.
 She spoke to News 3.

-“She noticed there was a fire in the bedroom, and was trying to put it out with a cup, and all of a sudden it just started blazing, and she had to run out of the house,” says the victim’s sister, who chose to remain off-camera, “It cinched the back of her head, cinched her hair, and next thing you know the house was up in smoke.”
+“She noticed there was a fire in the bedroom, and was trying to put it out with a cup, and all of a sudden it just started blazing, and she had to run out of the house,” says the victim’s sister, who chose to remain off-camera.
+“It singed the back of her head, singed her hair, and next thing you know, the house was up in smoke.”

 The woman told News 3 that although her sister was able to escape the burning house, her beloved chihuahua Tinkerbelle did not.